 - Easy to Maintain

-- A common code based development
+- A common code-based development

 - Run on multiple mobile platforms

-Backend (Server Side) Tech Stack
+Backend (Server Side) Technology Stack for Mobile Application

 Mobile App Development Platforms